evanx/lula-hub/README.md

 ## Overview

 Lula-hub is a simple message broker to leverage Redis.
 More specifically it is a Node.js WebSocket microservice to sync Redis streams.

 Its intended use-case is for reliable distributed messaging.
+Its limitation in IoT is that client devices must run Redis 5.

 It is intended to be scaleable e.g. via Kubernetes, where each instance connects to the same Redis backend e.g. a managed instance on your infrastructure provider.

 Lula-hub uses lula-auth for session token authentication - see https://github.com/evanx/lula-auth

-Lula-hub is used by lula-client to sync events - see https://github.com/evanx/lula-client (WIP)
+Lula-hub is used by lula-client to sync events - see https://github.com/evanx/lula-client

 ## Goals